 Once you choose a region of the country, the next step is to choose your city.

 I stress the world "city" rather than small town, farm, or cabin in the woods because, in most cases, your life can be far simpler in a city.
 A city's density leads to efficiencies in meeting your needs.
 Cities serve as a site for the exchange of labor, money, entertainment, culture, and are transit hubs.
-You can live in a city with less stuff than in the country, and your life can be richer through easy access to other people and culture.
-If you think life on a farm is simple, go spend a day or two with a farmer.
+You can live in a city with less stuff than in the country, more efficient use of resources, and your life can be richer through easy access to other people and culture.
+If you think life on a farm is simple, go spend a day or two or a week with a farmer.

 TIP: Love your city.